Jim Parsons: Early life and education

-Parsons was born at St. Joseph Hospital in Houston, Texas, and was raised in one of its northern suburbs, Spring.
-He is the son of Milton Joseph "Mickey/Jack" Parsons Jr. and teacher Judy Ann (née McKnight).
+James Joseph Parsons was born on March 24, 1973 at St. Joseph Medical Center in Houston, Texas, and was raised in one of its northern suburbs, Spring.
+He is the son of Milton Joseph "Mickey/Jack" Parsons Jr. and teacher Judy Ann.
 His younger sister, Julie Ann Parsons, is also a teacher.

 After playing the role of the Kola-Kola bird in a school production of The Elephant's Child at age six, Parsons was determined to become an actor.
 He attended Klein Oak High School in Spring.
 Parsons points to a role in Noises Off during his junior year as the first time "I fully connected with the role I was playing and started to truly understand what it meant to be honest on stage."
 The young Parsons was heavily influenced by sitcoms, particularly Three's Company, Family Ties, and The Cosby Show.

 After graduating from high school, Parsons earned a BA degree in Theater from the University of Houston.
 He was prolific during this time, appearing in 17 plays in three years.
 He was a founding member of Infernal Bridegroom Productions and regularly appeared at the Stages Repertory Theatre.
 Parsons enrolled in graduate school at the University of San Diego in 1999.
 He was one of seven students accepted into a special two-year course in classical theater, taught in partnership with the Old Globe Theater.
 Program director Rick Seer recalled having reservations about admitting Parsons, saying, "Jim is a very specific personality.
 He's thoroughly original, which is one reason he's been so successful.
 But we worried, 'Does that adapt itself to classical theater?
 Does that adapt itself to the kind of training that we're doing?'
 But we decided that he was so talented that we would give him a try and see how it worked out."

 Parsons enjoyed his schooling so much, he told an interviewer that he would have pursued a doctorate in acting if possible: "School was so safe!.....You frequently would surprise yourself by what you were capable of, and you were not surprised by some things."
 Parsons graduated with an M.F.A. degree in acting from Old Globe Theatre/University of San Diego in 2001 and moved to New York.

 Parsons traced his family's history on TLC's Who Do You Think You Are? in September 2013, and discovered French heritage from his father's side.
-The French architect Louis-François Trouard (1729–1804) is his sixth great-grandfather.
+The French architect Louis-François Trouard is his sixth great-grandfather.